You’re writing. It’s helping. It’s still not converting

 No more feeling like your content sounds like everyone else’s.

-Just a clear, confident message that reflects the years of experience, wisdom, and results you’ve been delivering all along—so you can call the clients who are aligned with your value, your voice, and the way you work best.
+Just a clear, confident message that reflects the years of experience, wisdom, and results you’ve been delivering all along.
+Happily, you can call the clients who are aligned with your value, your voice, and the way you work best.

 So here’s the invitation: